 Pesticides can enter surface water via runoff from pesticide-treated plants and soil.
 When consumed, it can cause adverse effects on a person or organism.

-Various studies indicate pesticides may cause Parkinson's disease, cancer, and miscarriages.
+Various studies indicate pesticides such as Paraquat may cause Parkinson's disease, cancer, and miscarriages.
 They also act as endocrine disruptors, which can result in congenital malformations in both humans and animals.

 Crop and Food Contamination